Families of the Clan Campbell Homeland, 2 DVD set

 Alastair Lorne Campbell of Airds is the past Chief Executive of Clan Campbell and was the Unicorn Pursuivant on the Court of the Lord Lyon, King of Arms in Scotland.
 He accepted the commission to write the 3 volume "A History of Clan Campbell" in 1997 and completed the final volume in 2003.

-Alastair Lorne Campbell of Airds was the Chief Executive of Clan Campbell, appointed by the Chief of the Clan, Mac Cailein Mor the 12th Duke of Argyll.
+Alastair Lorne Campbell of Airds was the Chief Executive of Clan Campbell, appointed by the Chief of the Clan, Mac Cailein Mòr, Ian Campbell, 12th Duke of Argyll.
 He was also Unicorn Pursuivant (1986-2008) to the Lord Lyon, King of Arms.
 He managed, as Archivist, the cataloging of the volumes and artifacts in the Jacob More Library at Inveraray Castle, Scotland.
 Since 2008 he has been Islay Herald of Arms Extraordinary in the Court of the Lord Lyon.

-Duncan Beaton is the Scottish Contributing Editor for the Journal of The Clan Campbell Society, and is a local historian and genealogist in Argyll.
+Duncan Beaton is the Scottish Contributing Editor for the Journal of The Clan Campbell Society (North America), and is a local historian and genealogist in Argyll.
 He appears in Volume I, and his many helpful suggestions have contributed greatly to the value of this production.